 Interdisciplinary Conference Travel Grants for Mellon-Affiliated Students

-Students actively affiliated with the Mellon clusters in the Humanities and Non-Quantitative Social Sciences are eligible for travel support to attend conferences and/or seminars and make presentations on behalf of the University.
+Students actively affiliated with the Mellon clusters in the Humanities and Non-Quantitative Social Sciences are eligible for travel support to attend conferences and/or seminars and make presentations on behalf of Northwestern University.
 This is intended to support the presentation of research at conferences not specifically in the student’s home discipline but rather allied to the interdisciplinary range of a Mellon cluster.
 This is not intended to support attending courses at other schools, research, or general educational travel.

 - Under no circumstances will approval be given retroactively if an application is submitted after the conference has begun.

-- Applications must be endorsed by the Director of the Mellon cluster with which the applicant is affiliated.
+- The conference should be allied to the interdisciplinary range of a Mellon cluster.
+Applications must be endorsed by the Director of the Mellon cluster with which the applicant is affiliated.

 - Students are eligible to receive one award per fiscal year and two during their TGS career.
 (Note that this is in addition to the TGS Conference Travel Grant allotment)

 - Students traveling outside of the United States must adhere to all graduate student travel policies.
 Failure to do so could result in revocation of the conference travel grant.